kaiiskirrrrr/anti-attach/README.md

 ## how to implement
 1. include attachment.hxx
-2. call the "start" function at the start of your program, example below:
+2. call the "start" function at the very start of your program, example below:
 ```cpp
 auto main(int argc, char* argv[]) -> int
 {